allentertainmentsstudio/Downloader-media/README.md

 ---

+📜 Requirements

+pyrogram
+tgcrypto
+yt-dlp
+requests

+---

+⚠️ Disclaimer

+This bot is for educational purposes only.
+Make sure you follow the terms of service of the platforms you download content from.

+---

 ⭐ Support

-If you like this project, give it a star ⭐ on GitHub.
+If you like this project, please give it a star ⭐ on GitHub.

 ---